arcalab/hubAutomata/docs/source/tutorial.rst

 Specifying Hubs
 ^^^^^^^^^^^^^^^

-THe main Hub is specified following the :ref:`preo`.
+The main Hub is specified following the :ref:`preo`.

 It is possible to declare various hubs, using the :ref:`preo` or :ref:`treo`, by declaring them in a function like manner inside a block `{ }` and referencing their names.